-Pursuant to the University's Sexual Harassment and Sexual Misconduct (Title IX) Policy an alleged victim of conduct that falls under that policy (e.g., sexual assault) can confidentially speak with a campus counselor, who will not report the information to the University without the victim's permission.
+Pursuant to the University's Sexual Harassment and Sexual Misconduct (Title IX) Policy, an alleged victim of conduct that falls under that policy (e.g., sexual assault) can confidentially speak with a campus counselor, who will not report the information to the University without the victim's permission.
 However, if a "responsible employee" of the institution (e.g., directors, deans, vice presidents, or other administrators with supervisory responsibilities, campus security, and human resources) is informed of such conduct, they must provide the information, including the names of the parties if known, to the Title IX Coordinator for review.
-A victim of other types of crimes who does not want to pursue action within the University disciplinary system or the criminal justice system is nevertheless encouraged to make a confidential report to a campus security authority.
 With the victim's permission, a report of the details of the incident can be filed without revealing the victim's identity.
 Such a confidential report complies with the victim's wishes, but still helps the University take appropriate steps to ensure the future safety of the victim and others.
-With such information, the University can keep an accurate record of the number of incidents involving students, determine where a pattern of crime may be developing and alert the community as to any potential danger.
+With such information, the University can keep an accurate record of the number of incidents involving students, determine where a pattern of crime may be developing, and alert the community as to any potential danger.
 These confidential reports are counted and disclosed in the annual crime statistics for the University.